michaelk462/michaelk462.github.io/enhancement-three.md

 **Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.**

 ### **How This Outcome Is Demonstrated**
 This outcome is demonstrated through the use of hashed passwords, parameterized queries, and token-based authentication in the abstract.
 The implementation proved to be an extra, unplanned security insight: the core artifact’s prior data entry source file did not scope weighing any permanently entered items by user at all, rather than as a data-isolation bug.
-Addressing this flaw entailed scoping every read, update, and delete operation to the authenticated user identity, rather than to a record’s raw ID; this is, in spirit, a more concrete proactive step toward thwarting an attacker than the initial plan explicitly accounted for.
+Addressing this flaw entailed scoping every read, update, and delete operation to the authenticated user identity, rather than to a record’s raw ID.

 ## **Narrative**
 [**Read Full Narrative**](https://github.com/michaelk462/michaelk462.github.io/blob/main/Narratives/CS-499%20Enhancement%20Three%20Narrative.pdf)